Are we looking at the next big move in Taiwan Semiconductor Manufacturing Company Limited (TSM)?

 Sponsored

-The stock witnessed a -4.16% loss in the last 1 month and extending the period to 3 months gives it a -12.52%, and is -1.81% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.41% over the week and 1.72% over the month.
+The stock witnessed a 3.68% loss in the last 1 month and extending the period to 3 months gives it a 2.75%, and is 10.97% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.49% over the week and 1.84% over the month.

 Taiwan Semiconductor Manufacturing Company Limited (TSM) Top Institutional Holders